ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   A crucial difference with eBPF helpers is that kernel functions that can be called are _not_ bounded to a fixed ABI contract.
 This means that they remain free to evolve, even if this breaks existing eBPF programs.

-  The eBPF JIT is required for these calls to work.
-BTF information is also necessary.
+BTF is what makes this possible.

   Several functions directly related to TCP congestion control are [marked as allowed](https://lore.kernel.org/bpf/20210325015124.1543397-1-kafai@fb.com/t/#mbe914ced14b35921b471345b58905f962baf1905)